sdegutis/immaculatalibrary.com/site/data/snippets/2021-11-08-whatever-riches-god-has-given-us-are-meant-to-help-others-and-we-will-give-account-for-it-all.md

 ---
 published: true
+title: >-
-title: Whatever riches God has given us are meant to help others, and we will give account for it all
+  Whatever riches God has given us are meant to help others, and we will give account for it all
 archiveSlug: sinnersguide00luis
 archivePage: '339'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 216
 ---

 > Again, I would remind you that God, as a wise and sovereign Ruler, has appointed some of His children the depositaries of His power and the dispensers of His benefits, to guide and maintain the others.